Fees and finance for Undergraduate courses

 You will pay for each module you plan to study in the coming year.
 Module costs vary depending on the course - check the fees and finance section of the course page.
 If you’re paying for yourself, you can spread the cost by making four equal payments each year.

 Students from outside the UK who are studying on campus will pay international student fees.
-The international fees for undergraduate courses starting in September 2024 are £14,900 per year, however exceptions may apply.
+The international fees for undergraduate courses starting in September 2024 or January 2025 are £14,900 per year, however exceptions may apply.
 You can find information on international tuition fees on our course pages.

 You may also be eligible for our scholarships and discounts, which offer a reduction in fees during your first year of study.
 You can apply for some scholarships once you have an offer from us; others will be automatically awarded if you are eligible.